-- a.
+- i.
 Set up your plate.
-Be sure to include control wells (untransduced cells) in order to calculate signal-to-background.
-Refer to detailed protocol Day 1 procedure on page 5. - b.
-Perform titration to determine optimal sensor volume for your cells.
+Be sure to include control wells (untransduced cells) in order to calculate signal-to-back-ground.
+(For details on preparing cells and transduction mix, refer to Day 1 procedure on page 5). - ii.
+Perform titration to determine optimal sensor volume for your cells, as detailed in plate diagram and tables below.